RxJS Operators In-Depth - Part 2 - Subscription Chains

 - Source subscriber receives a

-and sends it along to the filter subscriber. - The
+2and sends it along to the filter subscriber. - The

-along to the map subscriber. - The map subscriber successfully maps
+2passes the filter subscriber's predicate ofn % 2 === 0, so it sends the2along to the map subscriber. - The map subscriber successfully maps

-along to the catchError subscriber (In this scenario, we're saying we don't throw a random error here, more on that below). - The catchError subscriber doesn't do anything with nexted values, it only cares about error signals, so it sends the
+2to200with its mapping function ofn * 100and sends that200along to the catchError subscriber (In this scenario, we're saying we don't throw a random error here, more on that below). - The catchError subscriber doesn't do anything with nexted values, it only cares about error signals, so it sends the

-along to our consumer subscriber. - The consumer subscriber recieves the
+200along to our consumer subscriber. - The consumer subscriber recieves the

-and logs it with its handlerconsole.log
+200and logs it with its handlerconsole.log.

 Visualizing Errors (and Completions) #